-When the parrots says the word such as ball correctly, give him the object to play with.
+When the parrots says a word such as ‘ball’ correctly, give him a ball to play with.
 You could also do this with any of the parrot’s toys, even homemade toys!

 Four to five letter words in particular are the easiest for parrots to learn quickly.